Mullerio/Compostional-Generative-Models/README.md

 # Compostional-Generative-Models

-Repo for my Thesis on compositional generative modeling (Flow Matching/Diffusion/Energy based).
+Repo for code on compositional generative modeling (Flow Matching/Diffusion/Energy based) with some notes used for my thesis.